Share This Post

 One of the most common breakdowns arising from failure to maintain a commercial truck is brake failure.
 When brakes go, devastating crashes often occur.
 Other common issues associated with failure to maintain a commercial truck include:

 “All motor carriers must maintain complete service records for every delivery vehicle they control for 30 consecutive days” under U.S. 49 CFR § 396.3(b).
 They (carriers) must systematically inspect, repair, and maintain all motor vehicles and intermodal equipment.
-All parts and accessories must be in safe and proper operating condition at all times; even the florist store owner’s personal van if it’s used for delivery the mandated 30 consecutive days.
+All parts and accessories must be in safe and proper operating condition at all times; even the florist store owner’s personal van if it’s used for delivery for the mandated 30 consecutive days.

-But with larger delivery operations that outsource service and maintenance work, the contractor which services the company’s vehicles is also liable if mechanical failure led to a serious accident.
+But with larger delivery operations that outsource service and maintenance work, the contractor that services the company’s vehicles is also liable if mechanical failure led to a serious accident.
 Let’s also not forget the driver who is supposed to inspect (and remove) a delivery vehicle if it is unsafe to operate.

 Unfortunately, as many of us soon discover, the pressures of economics during hard times often lead to trucking companies (or maintenance contractors, or drivers) failing to uphold their responsibilities to keep you safe.
-So before the only protection you have to prevent being hit by a delivery vehicle with an inexperienced driver, who might be driving in a truck that needed its brakes fixed two weeks ago, is to be the best defensive driver you can!
+So before the only protection, you have to prevent being hit by a delivery vehicle with an inexperienced driver, who might be driving in a truck that needed its brakes fixed two weeks ago, is to be the best defensive driver you can!

 Whether you were, or a family member was, injured due by a distracted drover – private citizen or behind the wheel of a commercial delivery vehicle; you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.